 How to forget something we no longer want to remember

-Eduardo Silva de Assis Brazil has just been published in the international journal Behavior Brain Research .
+Eduardo Silva de Assis Brazil a> has just been published in the international journal Behavior Brain Research .
 The academic was directed by Dr. Ivan Izquierdo and the Dr. Jociane de Carvalho Myskiw , with the help of the collaborators of the Memory Center of the Instituto do Cebra do RS.

 We know that fearful memories are essential for our survival, however they can lead to exaggerated defensive behaviors in response to threats, as in Posttraumatic Stress Disorder, phobias and anxiety.
 Extinction is a new learning that overlaps the original memory and inhibits its evocation, and can be useful to restrict memories of fear to appropriate situations.
 Clinically, it is called exposure therapy.